Table of Content

 2- Can I play with pool gloves in order to perk up my game skills?

-Ans: By wearing a pool glove during game can decrease the quantity of resistance produced in between the cue and the player’s bridge.
+Ans: Wearing quality pool gloves during game can decrease the quantity of resistance produced in between the cue and the player’s bridge.
 This will ultimately let the pool cue to have a very smooth slide.
 Additionally, it can be a substitute for using hand talc, which could make a chaos on the pool table if too much is put into use.

 3- How can I take a straight shot in a pool game?